HowieJM/crc-scenic/scripts/02_scenic_multirun/README.md

 **Purpose:**

-run pySCENIC **multirun** via the VSN Nextflow pipeline on a VM, using the TAS-only loom produced in step 01, using the scripts in 01_loom_prep
+In this runbook, I provide the relevant envrionment variables and scripts run pySCENIC **multirun** via the VSN Nextflow pipeline, using the TAS-only loom produced in step 01 via the scripts in "01_loom_prep"

 --------------------------------------------------------------------------------
 Prerequisites